fl4p/Fugu2/README.md

 # IR2184 and TK6R8A08QM
 I want the charger to be efficient, small and without a fan.
 No fan and high efficiency is both reducing loss.
 Si Mosfets waste most of the energy during switching.
 The faster the switching, the less energy is wasted.
 Need high gate drive current, because the gate is like a capacitor.
 For simplicity and safety, want a driver with dead-time, Infineon strongest driver from the IR series is IR21x4, almost 2 A current.
 Considering power level of 800W.
 Choose a fast MOSFET with low Qg and Qrr.

+# Snubber
+* C0G caps are more temperature stable than X7R.
+* Resistor should handle 2W power

+* Load output